vmware/vic-product/.github/ISSUE_TEMPLATE.md

 - Does the VIC appliance recieve configuration by DHCP?
 - What stage of the Appliance Lifecycle is the VIC appliance in? https://github.com/vmware/vic-product/blob/master/installer/docs/SUPPORT.md#appliance-lifecycle
+- Attach the VIC appliance support bundle (e.g. vic_appliance_logs_2018-01-01-00-01-00.tar.gz)
+  https://github.com/vmware/vic-product/blob/master/installer/docs/SUPPORT.md#appliance-support-bundle
-- Attach the VIC appliance support bundle https://github.com/vmware/vic-product/blob/master/installer/docs/SUPPORT.md#appliance-support-bundle If you are not comfortable with posting this publicly, please email it to andrewchin@vmware.com and reference the created issue number in the subject
+  Note: The support bundle may contain private information.
+If you are not comfortable with posting this publicly, please contact VMware GSS.

 OPTIONAL, but helpful: